QijiaShao/QijiaShao.github.io/_pages/student.md

 ### Preferred Qualifications:
 1. A Ph.D. in Computer Science, Electrical Engineering, or a related field.
-2. A strong publication record in top-tier related conferences (e.g., ACM IMWUT/UbiComp, MobiSys, Mobicom, SenSys, CHI, UIST).
+2. A strong publication record in top-tier related conferences (e.g., IMWUT/UbiComp, MobiSys, Mobicom, SenSys, CHI, UIST and/or top AI conferences).
 3. Extensive experience in Mobile Computing or AI research.
 4. Excellent communication and writing skills.